Jagger Brulato

 Software Engineer Intern

-Built cross-platform mobile software in C# and Xamarin for client projects.
+Built cross-platform mobile software in C# and Xamarin for large-client operational applications, while also contributing platform-specific code on both Android and iOS.

 These projects fill in the rest of the picture.